The age-old debate of the chicken and the egg has always fascinated me.

 You should create an Ideal Customer Profile (ICP) to do this better.

-To this effect, we have a proprietary framework we use to create ICPs and our clients’ ICPs.
-We call it ‘ICP StoryScript’, and it contains the internal pain points, external pain points, philosophical beliefs, and the expected transformation of the ICP.
+To this effect, we have a proprietary framework called ‘ICP StoryScript’.
+It contains internal and external pain points, philosophical beliefs, and the expected transformation of the ICP.

 For instance, as the target ICP for this particular piece, here is the StoryScript created and referenced before writing: